Raymond Baxter: Other activities

-In 1975 Baxter narrated "The Hammond Organ 40th Anniversary Album", issued by Ad-Rhythm Records.
+In 1975 Baxter narrated The Hammond Organ 40th Anniversary Album, issued by Ad-Rhythm Records.
 Baxter also narrated The Story of Rolls-Royce, a 1988 film about the history of the world's most prestigious motor car, made by the Rolls-Royce Enthusiasts' Club.
-He also presented and narrated two fire safety training films in the 1970s; the first for Consort Films, entitled Fire Danger in Hospitals in 1972, about what fires can break out due to carelessness and another, undated, entitled Hospital Evacuation and You.
+He also presented and narrated two fire safety training films in the 1970s.

 Baxter was made an Honorary Freeman of the City of London in 1978 and awarded the OBE in 2003.
 He was a member of the Committee of Management of the Royal National Lifeboat Institution from 1979 to 1997, and Vice-President from 1987 to 1997.
 He became a Life Vice-President in 1997.

 In 1998 he was the subject of This Is Your Life when he was surprised by Michael Aspel with the help of Stirling Moss, at a Soho recording studio.

 Baxter was a founder member of the Association of Dunkirk Little Ships – he owned one of the small vessels that evacuated British troops from the beaches – and its Honorary Admiral from 1982, and Honorary Chairman of the Royal Aeronautical Society from 1991.
 He was on the Council of the Air League from 1980 to 1985.

 Personal life

-He married his American wife, Sylvia Kathryn Johnson, in 1945.
+Baxter married his American wife, Sylvia Kathryn Johnson, in 1945.
 They had a son, Graham, and a daughter, Jenny who is a fencing coach.
 Sylvia died in 1996.
-Baxter died 15 September 2006 at the age of 84 at the Royal Berkshire Hospital in Reading, close to his home in Henley-on-Thames.
+Baxter died on 15 September 2006 at the age of 84 at the Royal Berkshire Hospital in Reading, close to his home in Henley-on-Thames.
 In a statement his family said: "He had a love of innovation and challenge both professionally and personally."
-Baxter was the uncle of the American minimalist artist, Carl Andre.